 Background & Experience

 In 2019, Dr. Kate Alexandra completed her doctorate in double bass performance with a cognate in arts administration from the University of Cincinnati, College-Conservatory of Music.
-For her DMA project, Kate commissioned a selection of works by nine women composers representing a diverse set of demographics and backgrounds.
-The commissioning and recording of these works resulted from Kate’s dedication to bringing new and different perspectives to the double bass repertoire, while simultaneously highlighting the need for representation among composers and for inclusion among bass performers.
+As part of her doctoral studies, Kate commissioned, fundraised, and recorded a selection of works by nine women composers representing a diverse set of demographics and backgrounds.

 Throughout her career, Kate has participated in summer festivals including the Hawaii Performing Arts Festival as a Professional Fellow studying with Mr. Jeff Bradetich and Dr. Gudrun Raschen (2017) and Sewanee Summer Music Festival studying with Sid King (2013).

-She was honored with the Katherine Anne Suber-Whiton Memorial Award for Double Bass Excellence in 2012 and 2010 from the University of Colorado at Boulder.
+She was honored with the Katherine Anne Suber Whiton Memorial Scholarship in Double Bass from the College of Music in 2012 and 2010 from the University of Colorado at Boulder.

 Her influential teachers include Rachel Calin, Albert Laszlo, Maurice Todd, Dr. Paul Erhard, Nick Recuber, Miriam Bijkerk, Jason Heath, and Jamie Chen.